DarkFlippers/unleashed-firmware/wiki/Contributing.md

 Every section/page of wiki and related part of code has its own maintainers.
 Maintainers list and related code folders is placed at the bottom of page or section.

+To become a maintainer of some section/page, create issue or write to devel@flipperdevices.com.

 If contributors cannot reach consensus during a discussion or code review, you can add a [needs moderating](https://github.com/Flipper-Zero/flipperzero-firmware-community/labels/needs%20moderating) label.
 Maintainers has the final say in the discussion.

 If maintainers cannot reach consensus, Flipper devices CTO ([`@glitchcore`](https://github.com/glitchcore)) has the final say in the discussion.